UAE offers condolences to South Korea over plane crash

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-South Korea has declared 7-day mourning for the incident that killed at least 177.
+South Korea has declared 7-day mourning for the incident that killed 179.
 This was the deadliest air accident ever in South Korea; the Jeju Air plane belly-landed and veered off the runway, erupting in a fireball as it slammed into a wall at Muan International Airport.

 The control tower issued a bird strike warning and shortly afterward the pilots declared mayday and then attempted to land, a transport ministry official said.